-I have helped families have greater understanding of their relational dynamics, acknowledge their inherent strengths, speak from their hearts, cultivate greater empathy for each family member, resolve underlying tensions, and better comprehend the meaning of their children's behaviors.
+I have helped families have greater understanding of their relational dynamics, acknowledge their inherent strengths, speak from their hearts, cultivate greater empathy for each family member, resolve underlying tensions, and better comprehend the meaning of and practice more effective interventions in their children's behaviors.

 Family TherapyDuring the assessment phase, I meet with parents to gather family history, information about the current situation and challenges, and what interventions parents have already tried.
 I encourage the whole family to come in for the next session so I can understand more about your family's dynamics and for your child to get familiar with the space.
-I meet with parents again to provide recommendations for therapy and collaborate with you about goals and next steps to best support your child and family.
+I meet with parents again to provide recommendations for therapy and collaborate ongoingly with you about goals and at home interventions to best support your child and family.

 Parenting ConsultationAll parents strive for loving and deep connections with their children, but sometimes conflicts and power struggles arise and get in the way of sharing sweet moments together.
 I come from a strengths-based perspective and help parents look at their triggers to guide and provide them with tools.
-Sometimes looking at your family of origin dynamics is useful to understand what might be getting in the way of responding appropriately and being present with your child in the moment.
-We might look at best ways to co-parent after a separation, use contingency plans and limit setting, and employ effective parenting strategies for challenging behaviors.
+Sometimes looking at your family of origin dynamics is useful to understand what might be getting in the way of responding appropriately and being present with your child.

 Filial TherapyFilial therapy is a well-studied, evidence based treatment.
-Research shows it can benefit both parents and children by facilitating improved relationships and often leading to marked improvement when children face behavioral and psychosocial challenges and transitions.
-Filial is parent-child relational therapy for parents who would like to work directly with their child to build trust and strengthen their bond.
+Research shows it can benefit both parents and children by facilitating more securely attached relationships and skill building when children face behavioral and psychosocial challenges and transitions.
+Filial therapy is parent-child relational therapy for parents who would like to work directly with their child to build trust and strengthen their bond.
 It is a culturally sensitive psychotherapeutic educational model for parents who want to learn tools to directly support their child.

-It’s much like child-centered (or non-directive) play therapy in that parents learn how to use skills that a child therapist utilizes such as empathic listening (being very present with the child’s emotions, reactions, behavior), as well as clear structure and limit setting that help your child develop self-responsibility.
+It’s much like child-centered (or non-directive) play therapy in that parents learn how to use skills that a child therapist utilizes such as empathic listening (being very present with and reflective of your child’s emotions, reactions, behavior), as well as boundaries and limit setting.
+All of which support a more secure attachment.
 Together, we look at themes that emerge during play in order to better respond to the struggles happening in the child’s internal world.
 I coach parents directly to learn some child-centered play therapy skills, model the methodology, and give support with how to generalize these skills to everyday life.
-The skills training is very supportive for the parents and of course the children also benefit because they're getting special attention in a new way from their parents!
 Throughout the process, the child's sense of trust and healthy attachment to you increases and they have the experience of feeling more deeply understood.
-The result is that the relationship is strengthened, parents are more attuned to what’s going on internally with their child when there are challenges and more able to navigate and assuage difficult behaviors at home.
+The result is that the relationship is strengthened, parents are more attuned to what’s going on internally with their child, and more able to navigate and assuage difficult behaviors at home.
 Parents and I work collaboratively to come up with specific interventions you can implement outside of our sessions.
 Sequence of Filial sessions

 So you can be more prepared about what to expect in this process, I have outlined a general format of the sequence of sessions.
 It can vary as families have different needs, but in general, expect that you will come in for about 20-25 sessions.